CrocSwap/ambient-ember-rust-sdk/ambient-signer/README.md

 1. Place a `devkey.json` file in the parent directory with your secret key
 2. `cd ambient-ember-rust-sdk`
-3. `cargo run --bin signature_checker`: Verifies using custom params if our signer is able to generate a matching signature against a given signature when the same params from a successful transaction are given.
+3. `cargo run --bin signature_checker --features testing`: Verifies using custom params if our signer is able to generate a matching signature against a given signature when the same params from a successful transaction are given.
-4. `cargo run --bin test_signature_and_place_order`: Signs a permit, creates a signature and sends a signed payload to the exchange endpoint to place an order and verifies the success of the order.
+4. `cargo run --bin test_signature_and_place_order --features testing`: Signs a permit, creates a signature and sends a signed payload to the exchange endpoint to place an order and verifies the success of the order.

+**Note:** The `--features testing` flag is required to enable the optional dependencies (serde_json, reqwest, tokio) needed by the test binaries.